Sri Sunama Jakini Matha

+Sri Sunama Jakini Maata is a temple built to honor a legendary Indian woman who was deified.

-Sri Sunama Jakini Maata was born in Suryavamshi Kshatriya Are-Katika community of Pinnepalli village in Anantapur district, Andhra Pradesh, India.
-A temple was built for this goddess in Gooty town of Anantapur district, Andhra Pradesh is also one of the first temple for Suryavamshi Kshatriya Are-katika community.
+She was born in Suryavamshi Kshatriya Are-Katika community of Pinnepalli village in Anantapur district, Andhra Pradesh, India.
+A temple was built for this goddess in Gooty town of Anantapur district, Andhra Pradesh is also one of the first temples for Suryavamshi Kshatriya Are-katika community.

 History

-Sri Sunama Jakini maata was born in Malkari gotram from the Are-Katika community at Pinnepalli village of Yadiki mandal, Tadipatri taluk, Anantapur district (officially: Anantapuramu), Andhra Pradesh state of India.
+Sri Sunama Jakini maata was born in Malkari gotram from the Are-Katika community at Pinnepalli village of Yadiki mandal, Anantapur district (officially: Anantapuramu), Andhra Pradesh state of India.
 She married Hanumanthakari Thanji Rao at a very young age.
 She was very devotional and use to observe fasting very often.
 One day during fasting she fell unconscious.
 Her husband thought that she was dead and ordered to bury her.
 Locals requested her husband to pass on the message to her mother, father and brothers who live in Pinnepalli village.
 Her husband did not allow this.
 As the locals were getting ready to bury her, they found that Sunama maata was still alive and informed the same to her husband.
 Under the influence of alcohol her husband ordered them to bury her anyways.
 In that sense Sunama Jakini maata took Jeeva Samadhi (Buddhism: Nirvana).
 It is estimated that this incident took place around 1803 AD.

 Sunama maata's family members came to know about the incident after some days and had an argument with her husband.
 In a fit of rage he told them not to argue with him and to go to her grave and cry.
 Her family members found white fresh flowers on her grave even after several days.
 They heard a celestial voice (Akashvani) directing them to get Sunama maata's husband married to her sister Malkuma Jakini.
 Her family members refused and gossiped about this unnecessarily.
 Later they realised their mistake and agreed to the marriage.
 From that time onwards, Sunama Jakini Maata is worshipped as goddess re-incarnation by the Are-Katika community.